 Serving Suggestion

-These tender braised short ribs shine on their own but pairing them with the right sides really elevates this dish.
-Serve them over these Herb Garlic Mashed Potatoes or a bed of fluffy white rice.
+Pairing the short ribs with the right sides really elevates this dish.
+Serve them over herb-garlic mashed potatoes or a bed of fluffy white rice with vegetables.

 📖 Recipe